 Members of Congress, the president, and executive branch agency heads have proposed numerous measures to combat the economic and human toll of the COVID-19 outbreak.
 The most notable are:

 - Other Industry Bailouts.
 Other bailout or economic support candidates include the hospitality industry (hotels and restaurants) and the energy industry, which has been devastated by cratering oil prices.
+A second airline industry bailout could be forthcoming as the pandemic (and international travel restrictions) continue to hinder travel.

 - Further Cash Payments to Individuals.
 Even as she assured the public that the House would act swiftly to pass the CARES Act, House Speaker Nancy Pelosi previewed further rounds of direct cash payments to individual taxpayers.
 “I don’t think we’ve seen the end of direct payments,” she told reporters on March 26, according to CNBC.
 Several lawmakers have proposed monthly cash payments until the crisis passes.